VasigAG/VasigAG/README.md

 **What I wanna Do:**
 - Explore math, physics, machine learning, quantum computing, and computational theory
-- Obsess over perfection in deep understanding of the universe, creative agency and problem solving.
+- Obsess over perfection in deep understanding of the universe and creative agency.

 **Other Interests:**
 - Human behavior, psychology, and the nature of intelligence and consciousness